Entire home

 Where is A romantic little Flax Workers Cottage with a beautiful open fire and an enclosed garden which leads located?

 Situated in a rural location, this cottage is within a 10-minute walk of Holy Trinity Church and Melford Hall.
-Long Melford Heritage Centre and Kentwell Hall are also within 1 mi (2 km).
+Long Melford Heritage Centre and Kentwell Hall are also within 1 mile (2 km).

 Reviews